vbaliga/univariateML/Review checklist vbaliga.md

 Within the paper, can you give at least one example of a custom-made optimizer within `univariateML` and show how this optimizer's performance fares against what is built into base R or another package?
 How have other functions let us down?

 I suspect that the ability to fit each distribution is already available through other R packages (and this seems to be somewhat confirmed by the table in the Distributions vignette).
-If there are any distributions that are not covered by other packages, please make this explicit in the paper by specifying the name of the estimator function in `univariateML`.
+If there are any distributions that are not covered by other packages, please make this explicit in the paper by specifying the name of the `univariateML` estimator function.

 I also think there is merit to incorporating more of a "one stop shop" argument in here.
 It's convenient to have all of these functions within the same package, especially as they feed nicely into the "Data analysis aids" functions, which I'd argue are are the most important parts of the package.
-So I recommend that the language of the paper be adjusted to tell the reader why it's good to use this package instead of relying on what is already
+So I recommend that the language of the paper be further adjusted to tell the reader why it's good to use this package instead of relying on what is already out there.

 - [x] **Quality of writing:** Is the paper well written (i.e., it does not require editing for structure, language, or writing quality)?
 - [x] **References:** Is the list of references complete, and is everything cited appropriately that should be cited (e.g., papers, datasets, software)?
 Do references in the text use the proper [citation syntax]( https://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html#citation_syntax)?